 Adrenaline-fuelled water sports such as surfing, water skiing, white-water rafting all sound exciting, but sadly, are no longer feasible for anyone suffering from arthritis.
 That doesn’t mean that you have to completely give up the ocean though.
 You can try snorkeling or diving; or you can try kayaking (using a lightweight kayak) on gentle waters, which is another activity that’s easy on your lower joints.

 A lot of people in this community are big fans of gardening.
 But crouching down low and working with your hands isn’t the easiest activity for your joints.
 As an alternative, you can try offering your extensive gardening experience to the local botanical garden.

 5. If you loved backpacking…

 Globe-trotting and backpacking when you have arthritis can be difficult.
 The long flights, heavy packs, long walks—all these can take a toll on your joints.
 But you don’t necessarily have to completely give up your love of exploring new cultures and places because of your condition.
 You just have to prepare more before you do.
 Plan ahead and make sure that your flights have layovers that will allow you to rest and stretch.

-Make sure that you bring aids such as compression sleeves that will help facilitate better blood flow to affected joints during your travel and give you the support you need, especially if there are long flights involved or active activities.
+Make sure that you bring aids such as compression sleeves or elbow support that will help facilitate better blood flow to affected joints during your travel and give you the support you need, especially if there are long flights involved or active activities.
 Opt for a hotel that’s centrally located to the best sights and attractions.
 This prevents you from having to walk extended distances with the weight of your entire backpack on your back.